DebangaP/debangap/README.md

 <li> Co-founder and CTO at a stealth-mode startup
 <li> 21 years in the field of software - from Mainframes to Mobile Apps, and all things in between

-<li> Currently, learning Computer Vision, Machine Learning, and Python -- not necessarily in that order
+<li> Currently learning Computer Vision, Machine Learning, and Python -- not necessarily in that order

 <H3> Areas of interest</H3>
 <li> Technology